Star Wars: Episode III – Revenge of the Sith: Plot

-Above Coruscant, Obi-Wan Kenobi and Anakin Skywalker lead a mission to rescue the kidnapped Supreme Chancellor Palpatine from the cyborg Separatist commander General Grievous.
-After infiltrating Grievous' flagship, Obi-Wan and Anakin battle the Sith Lord Count Dooku, whom Anakin overpowers and decapitates at Palpatine's urging.
-Grievous escapes the battle-torn ship, which the Jedi crash-land on Coruscant.
-There, Anakin reunites with his secret wife, Padmé Amidala, who reveals that she is pregnant.
-While initially excited, Anakin soon begins to have visions of Padmé dying in childbirth.
+Orbiting above Coruscant, Jedi Master Obi-Wan Kenobi and Knight Anakin Skywalker lead a mission to rescue Supreme Chancellor Palpatine from the cyborg Separatist commander General Grievous.
+After infiltrating Grievous's flagship, Obi-Wan and Anakin battle the Sith Lord Count Dooku, whom Anakin decapitates at Palpatine's insistence.
+Grievous escapes the damaged ship before Obi-Wan and Anakin crash-land it on Coruscant.
+Anakin reunites with his wife, Padmé Amidala, who tells him she is pregnant.
+Anakin has visions of Padmé dying in childbirth.

-Palpatine appoints Anakin to the Jedi Council as his personal representative.
-The Council, suspicious of Palpatine, approves the appointment but declines to grant Anakin the rank of Master and instead instructs him to spy on Palpatine, diminishing Anakin's faith in the Jedi.
+Palpatine appoints Anakin to the Jedi Council as his representative.
+Distrusting Palpatine, the Council agrees but refuses to make Anakin a Jedi Master.
+They instead instruct him to spy on Palpatine, diminishing Anakin's faith in the Jedi.
 Meanwhile, on Utapau, Grievous relocates the Separatist leaders to the volcanic planet Mustafar.
-Obi-Wan travels to Utapau to confront Grievous and kills him, while Yoda travels to the Wookiee planet of Kashyyyk to defend it from a Separatist invasion.
+Obi-Wan travels to Utapau, where he confronts and kills Grievous, while Yoda travels to the Wookiee planet of Kashyyyk to defend it from the Separatist droid attack on the Wookiees.

-Palpatine tempts Anakin with his knowledge of the dark side of the Force, and offers to teach him the power to prevent Padmé's death.
-Anakin deduces that Palpatine is the Sith Lord behind the war and reports his treachery to Mace Windu, who confronts and subdues him.
-Desperate to save Padmé's life, Anakin severs Windu's hand before he can kill Palpatine, who sends Windu falling to his death.
-Anakin pledges himself to the Sith, and Palpatine knights him Darth Vader.
+Meanwhile, Palpatine tempts Anakin with the dark side of the Force, promising that it can save Padmé's life.
+Anakin deduces that Palpatine is the Sith Lord behind the Clone Wars, which began three years earlier.
+He reports his treachery to Mace Windu, who confronts and subdues Palpatine, leaving the latter disfigured.
+Desperate to save Padmé, Anakin prevents Windu from killing Palpatine by slicing off his right hand.
+Palpatine then sends Windu falling to his death.
+Despite being horrified by his actions, Anakin pledges himself to the Sith, and Palpatine knights him as Darth Vader.
 Palpatine issues Order 66, which commands the clone troopers to kill their commanding Jedi generals across the galaxy, while Vader and a battalion of clone troopers kill the remaining Jedi in the Jedi Temple.
-Vader then travels to Mustafar to assassinate the Separatist leaders, while Palpatine declares himself Emperor before the Galactic Senate, transforming the Republic into the Galactic Empire, and denounces the Jedi as traitors.
+Vader then travels to Mustafar to assassinate the Separatist leaders, while Palpatine declares himself Emperor before the Galactic Senate, transforming the Republic into the Galactic Empire.
+He denounces the Jedi as traitors.